python/mypy/docs/source/cheat_sheet_py3.rst

            count -= 1
        return "Blastoff!"

-   # mypy currently does not support converting functions into async generators
+   # mypy currently does not support converting functions into generator-based
-   # in Python 3.4, so you need to add a 'yield' to make it typecheck.
+   # coroutines in Python 3.4, so you need to add a 'yield' to make it
+   # typecheck.
    @asyncio.coroutine
    def async1(obj: object) -> Generator[None, None, str]:
        if False: